katesowles/campout-ksowles/README.md

 1. Clone the repository by clicking the green "Clone or Download" button, and copy the link provided in the dropdown.
 1. In your Terminal, navigate via `cd` commands to a suitable directory for installing the repository.
 1. Once you've found your preferred directory, type the command `git clone [link from the Step 2]` in the Terminal, then click enter.
-1. Run command `cd dyrt-ksowles` in the Terminal to navigate into the repo root.
+1. Run command `cd campout-ksowles` in the Terminal to navigate into the repo root.
 1. From there, type command `ember serve` in the Terminal, then click enter.
 1. Open a new window or tab in Google Chrome and open the following URL: [http://localhost:4200](http://localhost:4200).
 1. To confirm that a development build works, in a new Terminal window/tab, run `ember build`.